jedisct1/libsodium-doc/helpers/README.md

 The function returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string.
 It returns `0` on success and sets `hex_end`, if it is not `NULL`, to a pointer to the character following the last parsed character.

+It evaluates in constant time for a given length and format.